 You’ve likely heard of CBD by now.
 For the past several years, it’s been a hot topic in the media, and maybe you know family or friends who are already using it.

 Researchers are intrigued by the potential of CBD for supporting overall wellness.
-Stock market investors see it as a product worth buying into; if researchers can link CBD to medical benefits, the value will rocket.
+Stock market investors see it as a product worth buying into; if researchers can link CBD to more wellness benefits, the value will rocket.

-Anecdotal evidence from thousands of patients all around the world praise CBD as playing a positive role in regards to various ailments.
+Anecdotal evidence from thousands of users all around the world praise CBD as playing a positive role in regards to various issues.
 Although researchers are still working on finding conclusive scientific evidence of a connection, does that mean you should dismiss all these other opinions?

 The answer probably lies somewhere in the middle.
 Caution is needed as medical proof is not currently available.
 However, the reports of apparent positive results from individuals can help you decide if CBD may be right for you.
 You’ll have lots of questions, and the first thing you may want to know is how to use it as a beginner.